microsoft/vscode-docs/docs/editor/codebasics.md

 ## Opening a Project

 VS Code does not distinguish between opening a folder and opening a project.
-Instead, if the folder you open contains any project files, VS Code will read those files and indicate the project context in the status bar.
-From there, you can switch between projects if more than one project is found.
+Instead, VS Code will indicate project context for files you open that belong to a project from the status bar.
+If more than one project is found, you can switch projects from here as well.

 To open the project contained in the folder `C:\src\WebApp`: